-When Orb steps into the starting gates of the 138th Preakness Stakes at Baltimore's Pimlico Race Course on May 18, the 3-year-old colt will try to become the 34th horse to win the first two legs of the Triple Crown.
+When Justify steps into the starting gates of the 143rd Preakness Stakes at Baltimore's Pimlico Race Course on May 19, the 3-year-old colt will try to become the 53rd horse to win the two out of the three legs of the Triple Crown of Thoroughbred Racing.

-Orb, who won the Kentucky Derby on May 4, is an early favorite for the Preakness, but the favorite wins only about half the time.
-He'll be running against many of the horses he beat at Churchill Downs, as well as a few well-rested thoroughbreds who skipped the Derby.
+Justify, who won the Kentucky Derby on May 5, is an early favorite for the Preakness, but the favorite wins only about half the time.
+He'll be running against a mostly fresh field of horses, as most of those he beat at Churchill Downs are planning to sit out the Triple Crown's "middle jewel."

-Here's a quick look at the challenges ahead of Orb, and the rich history behind the race known as the "the middle jewel."
+Here's a quick look at the challenges ahead of Justify, and the rich history behind the race known as the "Run for the Black-Eyed Susans."

 Oct.
 25, 1870: The date Pimlico Race Course opened.
 It is the second oldest track in the country, behind Saratoga.

 May 23, 1873: The date of the first Preakness.

 $2,050: The size of the winning purse at the first Preakness.

 1 3/16 miles: Length of the Preakness track, 1/16th of a mile shorter than the Kentucky Derby.